Factors Influencing Lodging Rates

 B. Time Frame of Data

-Typically, GSA uses ADR data from the trailing April-March.
+Typically, we use ADR data from the trailing April-March.

-To better represent seasonal rate fluctuations, GSA has created seasonal rate periods in many markets where there is a sustained period (two or more months in length) where rates (ADR) are different from the preceding or following period by at least 15%.
+To better represent seasonal rate fluctuations, we have created seasonal rate periods in many markets where there is a sustained period (two or more months in length) where rates (ADR) are different from the preceding or following period by at least 15%.
 If there is an ADR difference between 10 and 14% of a sustained period and the occupancy rate level for this same period is 70% or more, this period also becomes a season.
 Once a season has been defined, the ADR for all seasons is computed using the current lodging data ending in March.
-GSA uses the same properties for rates and seasonal determination; however, three years’ worth of data is used to determine seasons.
+We use the same properties for rates and seasonal determination; however, three years’ worth of data is used to determine seasons.
 The graph below shows an area with two seasons: